IRA – 12 Month Certificate of Deposit

 (Traditional or Roth)

-- The interest rate on your account will be paid until the anniversary date of the account.
+- The interest rate on your account will be paid until the maturity date of the certificate of deposit.

 - Interest begins to accrue on the business day you deposit non-cash items (for example, checks).